azzarelli/wape/README.md

 2. For the depth INR experiment it is worth noting that results (particularly for SIREN) are sensitive to initialisation.
 While our results do not cohere with the results from [WIRE: Wavelet Implicit Neural Representations
 ](https://arxiv.org/abs/2301.05187) ([code](https://github.com/vishwa91/wire)) it is important to note that there may be redeeming factors in performance associated with more complex scenes which we have not tested for (such as those in the WIRE paper).

+3. For the NeRF tests we modified the original [NeRFStudio](https://github.com/nerfstudio-project/nerfstudio/) code to work with our evaluation method as there are many useful helpers.
+As the original code is not adept at evaluation we made several significant modifications which are disucssed in `EvaluationMethod`.
 </details>

 ## Details on NeRF Evaluation